Food composition.

 Quality over quantity

 Training at least 3 days per week also allows us to perform our lifts at least more than once per week.
 This will help us learn the movements patterns faster, reinforcing great technique which will lead to more weight being lifted and a reduced risk of injury.
 We also get more quality work in compared to only training a muscle group 1 day per week.
-We are fresher performing a few quality sets compared to ALL of our sets on 1 day.
+We are fresher performing a few quality sets compared to ALL of our sets in 1 day.
 Your not going to be able to target the muscles as best as you could and you increase the risk for injuries the more fatigued you become the deeper into a training session.
 An example of setting up a week of training could look like this:

 Training frequency during a micro-cycle/week of training: